 As winter sets in the days become shorter, the temperature drops and the snow starts to fly.
 Some cats and dogs will be curious – enjoying every chance to have fun outside while others will prefer the warmth of the house.
-For you as a responsible pet owner this season means taking a quick moment to reacquaint oneself with some basic winter pet care tips.
+For you as a responsible pet owner, this season means taking a quick moment to reacquaint oneself with some basic winter pet care tips.

 Winter Pet Tip #1

+The first tip is to avoid salted pavement.
 The salt used to melt ice on streets, sidewalks and staircases can severely irritate cat and dog feet and when they lick their feet to clean them they can suffer stomach and intestinal irritation.
 There are products on the market designed to melt snow that won’t make your pets sick but not everyone uses them.
 The easiest way to avoid potential problems is to rinse their feet when they come in.

 Winter Pet Tip #2

 You may have heard that anti-freeze contains ethylene glycol – which is extremely deadly for animals.
 But did you know that anti-freeze has a sweet taste that is attractive to animals?
 Protect your dog from anti-freeze by avoiding suspicious leaks around cars, or getting near a container.
 Make sure you store anti-freeze carefully and that your vehicle doesn’t leak.
 Better yet, use a safer product that doesn’t contain ethylene glycol.
 There are several on the market and though they cost a little more, think of the vet bill and tragedy you could be avoiding.